-Spanning West, Central, and Southern Africa, the seven elections in Africa this year comprise some of the most populous countries on the continent.
+Spanning West, Central, North, and Southern Africa, the eight elections in Africa this year comprise some of the most populous countries on the continent.
 This includes Nigeria, which kicks off the electoral calendar in February, and the Democratic Republic of the Congo, with elections slated for late December.
 Collectively, the countries selecting national leaders in 2023 represent roughly a third of the continent’s population.

 In five of the elections (Democratic Republic of the Congo, Liberia, Madagascar, Sierra Leone, and Zimbabwe), incumbents are seeking a second term.
 There is only one open seat, in Nigeria, as President Muhammadu Buhari steps down after his constitutionally mandated second term.

 There is a broad spectrum of trajectories in which these elections may lead.
 Some provide crucial opportunities for consolidating democratic progress.
 Others face uneven electoral playing fields and must overcome institutional legacies of one-party rule.

 In every case, there are illustrations of democratic resiliency.
 This is seen in the actions of civil servants, judges, political parties, citizen groups, security professionals, and journalists—who, often at great risk, collectively aspire to strengthen and uphold norms of civic discourse, popular participation, and fairness.
 This is particularly evident in the dynamic role that youth are playing in many of these elections—a reminder that 70 percent of Africa’s population is under the age of 30.

 Given the central role that governance plays in security in Africa, the stakes from these elections are high—not just for democracy but for stability and development.
 Since governance norms, insecurity, and economic dynamism are rarely contained by borders, the conduct and outcomes from each of these elections will also have implications for their neighbors and the continent overall.

 Here are some of the key issues to watch.